thephpleague/shunt/README.md

 ## Assumptions

-As opinionated as Ruby's Capistrano, Grunt has very firm ideas about how things ought to be done, and tries to force those ideas on you.
+As opinionated as Ruby's Capistrano, Shunt has very firm ideas about how things ought to be done, and tries to force those ideas on you.
 Some of the assumptions behind these opinions are:

 * You are using SSH to access the remote servers.
 * You either have the same password to all target machines, or you have public keys in place to allow passwordless access to them.